-The final outcome that you may see is literally nothing.
+The outcome that you may see is nothing.

 Motherboards Without LED or Speaker

-Some motherboard do not come with either of the two i.e beep sound code speaker and the LED lights for indicating where the problem lies.
+Some motherboards do not come with either, i.e., a beep sound code speaker and LED lights indicating where the problem lies.

-In this situation, I would advice testing the motherboard through fans.
-There are two ways you can go about this:
+In this situation, I would advise testing the motherboard through fans.

 - Connect the Cooler Fan to the CPU_FAN header.

-- OR connect the Case Fans to the 3 Pin FAN headers located on the motherboard which are often labelled as SYS_FAN (Note not all motherboard have FAN headers).
+- OR connect the Case Fans to the 3 Pin FAN headers on the motherboard, often labeled SYS_FAN (Note: not all motherboards have FAN headers).

-In the second method, you are essentially powering the Case Fans through the motherboard instead of the Power Supply Unit.
-You will obviously need a Case FAN that has the three Pin connector
+In the second method, you power the Case Fans through the motherboard instead of the Power Supply Unit.
+You will need a Case FAN that has the three Pin connectors.

-If the CPU or System Fans turn on, then you can be certain that the motherboard is receiving the power.
-This can POTENTIALLY indicate that the motherboard is OKAY, unless, of course, if an essential IC or controller is damaged.
-In that case the motherboard will still be receiving the power but may not start.
+If the CPU or System Fans turn on, you can be sure that the motherboard receives the power.
+This can POTENTIALLY indicate that the motherboard is okay unless an essential IC or controller is damaged.
+In that case, the motherboard will still receive the power but may not start.

-In the end if you have made sure that the motherboard is receiving the power, the last thing to do is to actually attach the CPU and test your system.
+In the end, if you have ensured that the motherboard is receiving the power, the last thing to do is attach the CPU and test your system.